-Table 13-26 FTR profits by organization type and FTR direction: 2015 organization.
+Table 13-15 lists FTR profits by organization type and FTR direction for the period from January through March 2016.
+FTR profits are the sum of the daily FTR credits, including for self-scheduled FTRs, minus the daily FTR auction costs for each FTR held by an organization.
 The FTR target allocation is equal to the product of the FTR MW and congestion price differences between sink and source in the Day-Ahead Energy Market.
 The FTR credits do not include after the fact adjustments which are very small and do not occur in every month.
 The daily FTR auction costs are the product of the FTR MW and the auction price divided by the time period of the FTR in days.
 Self-scheduled FTRs have zero cost.
-FTRs were profitable overall, with \$453.5 million in profits for physical entities, of which \$325.9 million was from self-scheduled FTRs, and \$182.3 million for financial entities.
-Counter flow FTR profits for financial participants increased greatly in the fourth quarter, from \$1.3 million at the end of the September to \$34.7 million at the end December.
-In 2014, FTRs were more profitable, with an overall profit of \$1,417.6 million.
-The large profit last year was mainly due to January 2014, which experienced unusually high congestion.
+FTRs were profitable overall, with \$68.8 million in profits for physical entities, of which \$61.2 million was from self-scheduled FTRs, and \$46.9 million for financial entities.